A long time ago in a gym far, far away…Roman was a bodybuilder.

 Right now is one of those times.

-You see, as I write this post, I am sitting in an airport, waiting to board a flight that will take me away from Columbus, Ohio and the Arnold Sports Festival, where I’ve just spent the weekend wandering around in sheer awe of the spectacle.
+You see, as I write this post, I’m about to board a flight that will take me away from Columbus, Ohio and the Arnold Sports Festival, where I’ve just spent the weekend wandering around in sheer awe of the spectacle.

-Now entering it’s 24th year, the Festival (or, “the Circus,” as I’ve heard it called) is comprised of everything from bikini competitions and martial arts bouts to strongman events and power lifting meets, all surrounded by hundreds of booths (collectively known as “the Expo”), each the representative of a nutrition or equipment company, and each employing a slew of gorgeous fitness models giving out samples.
+Now entering it’s 24th year, the Festival (or, “the Circus,” as I’ve heard it called) is comprised of everything from bikini competitions and martial arts bouts to strongman events and powerlifting meets, surrounded by hundreds of booths (collectively known as “the Expo”), each representing a nutrition or equipment company, and each employing a slew of gorgeous fitness models giving out samples.

-Not a bad place to be, and not hard to see why “Circus” might be a good description.
+It’s not hard to see why “circus” might be a good description.

-Still, however, the Main Event is the bodybuilding competition, and the top of the top come to step on stage.
+Still, the Main Event is the bodybuilding competition (once known as The Arnold Classic), and the top of the top come to step on stage.
 This year, that included my buddy Ben Pakulski, who I met in Tampa a few months back.
 Ben took 4th, which is a huge accomplishment for his first time at the Arnold.

 This was my first year at the Classic, and, truth be told, the first time I’ve attended a bodybuilding event since I did my last show in May of 2004.